Robert Thorogood: Spin-off novels

-In 2020 it was announced that Thorogood was writing a brand new murder mystery novel, The Marlow Murder Club.
-It focuses on a group of older women who form a club to investigate a series of killings in Marlow.
-It was published in January 2021 to overwhelmingly positive reviews and was chosen as the Booksellers' Association's Book of the Month.
-The second book in the series, Death Comes to Marlow, was nominated for an Edgar Allan Poe award for Best Cosy Crime novel published in the USA in 2022.

 Trackers

 In 2018, it was announced that Thorogood was showrunning Trackers, a major new TV series set in South Africa, and an adaptation of the novel Trackers by Deon Meyer.
 Just as Death in Paradise pioneered the first co-production between the BBC and France Televisions, Trackers was the first co-production between M-Net in South Africa, ZDF in Germany and HBO's sister station Cinemax in America.

 Just before the last episode aired in South Africa, it was already M-Net's best-performing show of the year.